hinoguma/go-structured-error/README.md

-# go-fault
+# go-structured-error
-`go-fault` provides excellent error handling features to your application.<br>
+`go-structured-error` provides excellent error handling features to your application.<br>
 <br>
 You can...<br>
 - Add stack trace